CollinsU99/configure-ad/README.md

 - Ensure Connectivity between the client and Domain Controller
 - Install Active Directory on DC-1 (promote to Domain Controller)
 - Reconnect to DC-1 as Domain Controller (mydomain.com\labuser)
-- CreatE OUS named _EMPLOYEES and _ADMINS
+- Create OUs named _EMPLOYEES and _ADMINS
 - Create employee named jane doe (jane_admin)
 - Add jane_admin to the Domain Admins security group
 - Log out of DC-1 and log back in as "mydomain.com\jane_admin